Alon Davidi: Political career

 Ahead of the 2021 Israeli legislative election, he announced on 31 January 2021 that he would leave Likud and join Yamina.
-He was placed in the seventh slot of the Yamina list ahead of the election.
-After Davidi resigned from the list, the seat was given to Idit Silman, who was placed eighth on the party's list.
+He was placed in the third slot of the Yamina list ahead of the election.
+He resigned before the new Knesset was sworned in and the seat was given to Idit Silman, who was placed eighth on the party's list.